 ORIENTATION & OVERVIEW: Enjoy a relaxed orientation and overview of the program, the Palmer House, the Art Institute, and Chicago.
 Your host will introduce you to the history of the Art Institute and its collection, including the unique historic relationship between the Art Institute and the Palmer House.
 Your Art Institute Program Coordinate will also provide you with meal vouchers for the Palmer House.
 Please bring the appropriate voucher for each meal.

-We will also explore the Art Institute's new addition, the magnificent Modern Wing, with an exclusive look at the state-of-the-art Ryan Education Center.
+We will explore the Art Institute's new addition, the magnificent Modern Wing, with an exclusive look at the state-of-the-art Ryan Education Center.
+We'll also take a close look at Marc Chagall's iconic "America Windows," recently conserved and presented in their original vibrant beauty.
 Weather permitting, we will visit the rooftop Bluhm Family Sculpture Terrace for breathtaking views of Chicago's historic architectural legacy, contemporary skyscrapers, Millennium Park, and Lake Michigan.Lunch: Lunch is in the Art Institute's Museum Café, offering a broad range of selections with sustainable, local, and seasonal ingredients.
 The café features a deli station with a variety of sandwiches, salads, and soups; a full grill for burgers; entrée specials; an Italian pizza station; and a dessert station with a full array of tasty treats.
 Dine at your own pace with your fellow Road Scholar companions and enjoy some free time after lunch to browse the museum galleries on your own.Afternoon: GALLERY TALKS: Led by Art Institute educational staff, the gallery talks throughout the program explore the art and artists of the world's mighty civilizations from ancient through modern times.
-The specific itinerary and arrangement of gallery talks may vary, but the stage is usually set with the ancient traditions of Egypt and Greece.
-How does Ancient Egyptian art reflect the ancient culture's faith, values, and world-view?
+The specific itinerary and arrangement of gallery talks may vary, but the stage is usually set with the ancient traditions of EGYPT AND GREECE How does Ancient Egyptian art reflect the ancient culture's faith, values, and world-view?
 What stories do the Art Institute's glittering golden masks and linen-wrapped mummies tell?

 You may also wish to enjoy the Art Institute's 12:00 and 2:00 public gallery talks, visit the many special exhibitions, marvel at Thorne Miniature Rooms, or research your passion in the Art Institute's world-class art history library.
 Take advantage of your complimentary Art Institute audio guide ticket (or save it for later).